frappe/bench/README.md

 As bench is a python application, its installation really depends on `python` + `pip` + `git`.
 The Frappe Framework, however has various other system dependencies like `nodejs`, `yarn`, `redis` and a database system like `mariadb` or `postgres`.
 Go through the [installation requirements](https://github.com/frappe/bench/blob/master/docs/installation.md) for an updated list.

-If you have questions, please ask them on the [forum](https://discuss.erpnext.com/c/bench).
+If you have questions, please ask them on the [forum](https://discuss.erpnext.com/c/bench) under the "Install / Update" category.

 ---